Is Solar A Good Investment?

 Even better news: The inverse is true as well.
 In colder months, the panels function to hold heat in.
 This means solar panels improve year-round efficiency and savings.

-While there are other ways of getting solar power to your home, adding your own solar panels to your own roof is an investment that not only pays off immediately by reducing your electricity bill, it also pays off in the future as the value of the system gets added to your home’s overall value.
+Adding your own solar panels to your own roof is an investment that can not only pay off immediately by reducing your electricity bill, but also in the future as the value of an owned system gets added to your home’s overall value.

 There’s a huge difference between buying a home that already has solar panels and buying a home and then installing solar panels.
-Homes already equipped with solar panels have been shown to sell faster and earn more on the national real estate market, but it’s important to assess the health of any existing solar panel system before you buy.
+Homes already equipped with purchased solar panels have been shown to sell faster and for more, but it’s important to assess the health of any existing solar panel system before you buy.

 If you’re considering a home with an existing solar array, be sure to ask about warranties, lease payments, maintenance records, the roof age and condition, and the average energy produced.
 In some cases, it may be preferable to buy a home without solar panels and then have them installed yourself.

-If you’re buying a home and thinking about installing solar panels, keep in mind adding solar to your home helps you save money by offsetting your monthly utilities and avoiding rising and fluctuating energy rates, and decreases your carbon footprint.
+Adding solar to your home can help you save money by offsetting your monthly utilities and providing insurance against rising and fluctuating energy costs.

 See what solar can do for you: